srnlorenz/helm-charts/charts/n8n/README.md

 ##### Deprecation Notices

 * **Secret Name Change**: The secret `RELEASE_NAME-encryption-key-secret` is deprecated.
 Starting with this release, the chart now uses `RELEASE_NAME-encryption-key-secret-v2` to manage the `N8N_ENCRYPTION_KEY`.
-This change ensures compatibility with Helm’s resource ownership model and resolves previous upgrade issues.
+This change ensures compatibility with Helm's resource ownership model and resolves previous upgrade issues.

 ##### Actions Required